swissup/swissup.github.io/m2/extensions/attributepages/option-based-page/backend.md

 Field | Description
 :-----|:-----------
 Name | Page identifier for store owner
-Title | Used by `attributepages/option_list` block and widget.<br/> It's also used as a `Page Title` if content tab does not redefine it.
+Title | Used by `Swissup\Attributepages\Block\Option\OptionList` block and widget.<br/> It's also used as a `Page Title` if content tab does not redefine it.
 Url key | Frontend url where the page will be available Image | Image to show at the Attributepage and widgets Thumbnail | Image to show, when tiny logo size is needed.
-Look at [Use cases](/m1/extensions/attributepages/use-cases/) page.
+Look at [Use cases](/m2/extensions/attributepages/use-cases/) page.
 Store View | List of store views, where current page should be available Enabled | Optionpage status